 Amodo Mio is not quite what I picture when I think of an Italian restaurant.
 It’s not filled with knick-knacks and paintings designed to make you think of a particular Italian region.
 The music when we visited (again, it was December I’m betting this isn’t typical) was mostly Christmas pop songs.
 They have abstained from white table clothes and candles dribbling red wax down re-purposed wine bottles.
 Instead, everything is quite clean and crisp looking.

 We were welcomed in by a friendly waiter and offered a table comfortably far away from the door.
-Not wanting to spend to much on a random whim of a meal out, we ordered a started of bread and olives to share and a bottle of the house red.
+Not wanting to spend too much on a random whim of a meal out, we ordered a starter of bread and olives to share and a bottle of the house red.
 Since P is unable to walk into an Italian restaurant and order anything other than bolognese, that’s what he went for, although he branched out and got it with penne instead of spaghetti (for him, that’s adventurous).
-I ordered one of the dishes on special – a home made salmon and prawn ravioli.
+I ordered one of the dishes on special – a homemade salmon and prawn ravioli.

 I love salmon and prawns and pasta, so this was always going to be a tough one to get wrong but even so, that dish was delicious.
 The only problem was I could easily have had twice as much of it, but then, I am kind of a glutton.
 I tried P’s bolognese and could see why he liked it – the tomato flavours were really powerful.